LiamLau1/MLDE/README.md

     - Methods include: [https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/) and [https://towardsdatascience.com/weight-initialization-techniques-in-neural-networks-26c649eb3b78](https://towardsdatascience.com/weight-initialization-techniques-in-neural-networks-26c649eb3b78)
     - This [paper](https://arxiv.org/pdf/1502.01852.pdf) gives an example of Xavier and when Xavier doesn't work so well (using ReLu or leaky ReLu activation functions)
     - Xavier uses $Var(W_i) = \frac{2}{n_{in} + n_{out}}$

+* Seems to me that the boundary condition part of the loss function is stronger.
+Less variance therefore that point always is pinned (with enough weights).
+I've scaled the F squared part of the loss for the differential equation, just multiplied by 10, seems to get better fit.
+Motivation for this is that part is high variance due to the large number of points, therefore should be weighted higher cost to fit in lost function.